 Visiting Scholars and Postdocs with official UNC Appointments

 Visiting scholars must receive official appointments to a UNC college, school, department or organized research unit.
 Your UNC One Card serves as your library card.
-Once you have received your UNC PID and Onyen, please come to the Davis Library Circulation desk to be registered.
-Those affiliated with Health Affairs should contact the Health Sciences Library.
+Once you have received your UNC PID and Onyen, you are automatically registered to begin using library resources.

 The libraries provide access to collections, borrowing privileges, and other services to our visiting scholars and postdocs including: